-Callbacks are used by the the Charm++ Runtime System, frameworks, libraries, and so on to notify application code that some kind of event has occured.
-For example, reductions use callbacks to notifiy the application code when the reduction has completed.
+Callbacks are used by the Charm++ Runtime System, frameworks, libraries, and so on to notify application code that some kind of event has occurred.
+For example, reductions use callbacks to notify the application code when the reduction has completed.
 The basic idea is that the application code can specify what action to take when the callback is triggered (i.e. the specific event occurs).
 The action taken can be a variety of things including calling function or having the application exit.

 "Do Nothing" Callback